TREASURIES-Yields jump as consumer inflation expectations rise

 "Now the question is whether that will last for the next several months, and what happens to the economy as a whole... because if the economy as a whole continues to accelerate it could continue to leave the Fed looking for additional rate hikes," Goldberg said.

-Fed funds futures traders now see only a small chance of an additional rate hike after July, with around 32 basis points of further tightening priced into the market in total.
+Fed funds futures traders now see only a small chance of an additional rate hike after July, with around 32 basis points of additional tightening priced into the market.
 FEDWATCH

-Fed officials on Saturday go into a blackout period ahead of the July meeting.
+Fed officials on Saturday will go into a blackout period ahead of the July meeting.

-Other data on Friday showed U.S. import prices fell in June as an increase in the cost of fuels was more than offset by declines elsewhere, the latest indication that inflationary pressures are abating.
+Other data on Friday showed that U.S. import prices fell in June as an increase in the cost of fuels was more than offset by declines elsewhere, the latest indication that inflationary pressures in the economy are abating.

 Price